 What are the disadvantages of dry van shipping?

-Despite dry van working for almost everyone, it doesn’t quite fit every shipment.
+Despite dry vans work for almost everyone, but it doesn’t quite fit every shipment.
 While being highly functional and versatile, dry van trucking can be complicated sometimes.

 A dry van is the most popular type of freight truck transportation, and it faces an extremely high demand, especially in the peak season.
 So, it may be problematic to find capacity if you have large volumes of shipments.